goerz/xmgrace_parser/readme.markdown

    existing template (e.g. by replacing the plot data).

 2) Allowing to *interactively* explore an agr file in [ipython][2], to edit its various parts, and to make common modifications to the file.
-To enter interactive mode, simply run this module as a script (you may give the name of an agr file as a parameter to load that file).
+A special emphasis is on controlling the plot layout in absolute units.

 The module's purpose is *not* to create an agr file from scratch.
 For this, use the [pygrace][3] module.